Oakland High School (Tennessee): Leadership

 In June 2018, Bill Spurlock was assigned the role of Director of Schools after 10 years of service as the principal of OHS.
 He was replaced by John Marshall in August 2018, who has been in the role since.

-Sports Rivalry
+Sports rivalry

 In 1972, students from Central High School were split between OHS and Riverdale High School, leading to a fierce rivalry between the students.
 This rivalry was intensified by fierce competition in football and basketball.

 While the rivalry has cooled down in recent history due to the founding of Blackman High School, and Siegel High School, it still remains very strong.
 In October 2022, a shooting occurred in the parking lot of a Riverdale-Oakland football game.
-Thankfully, nobody was injured.
+Nobody was injured.